carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ### Twarc's Data

-The data that is saved using Twarc is just what Twitter reads from a tweet as data and provides as data.
-So, keeping the data authentic for analysis is a design of Twarc.
-Twarc is also traceable, so people can see a log of how and when the data was collected.
+The data that is saved using twarc is just what Twitter reads from a tweet as data and provides as data.
+So, keeping the data authentic for analysis is a design of twarc. twarc is also traceable, so people can see a log of how and when the data was collected.

-In the v2 redesign, Twarc was also designed to be easily part of a pipeline of commands.
+In the v2 redesign, twarc was also designed to be easily part of a pipeline of commands.
 Users can connect their data collecting to other pieces of their software that expect to get tweets as inputs.
-When you install Twarc, you will get two clients, twarc & twarc2.
-Twarc was designed with the v1 Twitter API in mind, and Twarc2 was designed as a response to Twitter implementing their v2 API.
+When you install twarc, you will get two clients, twarc & twarc2.
+Twarc was designed with the v1 Twitter API in mind, and twarc2 was designed as a response to Twitter implementing their v2 API.

 ### Tweet counts endpoint
 After we specify parameters for what tweets we are interested in, we are able to get a count of tweets.
 This allows us to gain insight on the amount of available data without needing to pull tweets and spend our limited quota.